danurbanowicz/halide/README.md

 Halide uses minimal clientside JS which can be found at `_/includes/assets/js/`.
 JS is bundled and minified during build and output inside an inline `script` tag before the closing `</body>` tag.

-If you have enabled Google Analytics, the necessary scripts will be output in this location.
+If you have enabled Google Analytics, the necessary scripts will be output before the closing `</body>` tag.

 ## Bugs and questions